Tubulartubetubs/Pong/README.md

 Name: Gerard Josol

 How to run:
-1. cd into src folder
-2. run using cocos run -p web
+1. run using cocos run -p web